2002 Ohio State Buckeyes football team: Fiesta Bowl

 Following their defeat of Michigan, Ohio State faced the number one ranked and heavily favored (11.5 points) Miami Hurricanes in the Fiesta Bowl on January 3, 2003, selected that year as the championship game for the teams ranked first and second in the BCS ratings.
 The Hurricanes were attempting to win their second consecutive championship, winning the Rose Bowl in the previous season and winning 34 straight games in dominating fashion.
 Led by Heisman Trophy finalists quarterback Ken Dorsey and tailback Willis McGahee, Miami was favored by nearly two touchdowns over the offensively anemic Buckeyes.

 The Hurricanes jumped out to an early 7–0 lead, quieting the largely scarlet and gray crowd.
 The second quarter, however, belonged to Ohio State, with a Mike Doss interception setting up a Craig Krenzel touchdown run which was followed by a Ken Dorsey fumble setting up the Buckeyes on the Miami 14.
 A Maurice Clarett touchdown run put Ohio State ahead 14–7 at halftime.

 The Hurricanes stalled on their opening drive of the half, handing the ball over to Ohio State who drove inside the Miami ten-yard line before Krenzel was intercepted by Sean Taylor, who was then stripped of the ball by Maurice Clarett on the return.
 The Buckeyes settled for a field goal and a ten-point lead.

 A Willis McGahee touchdown run brought the Hurricanes within 3 points by the beginning of the fourth quarter.
 On third down a catch by Chris Gamble was ruled incomplete due to his being out of bounds.
 Replays however seem to show that: 1) Gamble had his jersey grabbed on this play which could have resulted in pass interference call and a consequent Ohio State first down.
 2) Gamble appeared to land inbounds, again a first down.
 With a first down Ohio State would have been in a position to run the clock out and win the game without it going to overtime.
 Instead they had to punt and Groom punted the ball 44 yards.
 Todd Sievers kicked a field goal to send the game into overtime.

 On their first possession in overtime, the Hurricanes scored a touchdown on a 7-yard pass to Kellen Winslow.
-Ohio State tied the game on their first possession of overtime, with Krenzel plunging 1 yard into the endzone.
+After a controversial pass interference call that would have given the Hurricanes a national title, Ohio State tied the game on their first possession of overtime, with Krenzel plunging 1 yard into the endzone.
 On their subsequent possession, Clarett would scamper 5 yards to put Ohio State ahead.
 Miami (Fl) had one last possession to tie the game, however Ohio State forced a lame duck throw out of the hands of Dorsey, killing Miami (Fl)'s national title hopes.